adamreisnz/ngGo/JGF.md

 			// Flag to indicate this is the root node
 			root: true,

-			// Comments are placed in an array, to separate different commentators.
+			// Comments are placed in an array and each comment can either be
+			// a simple string, or an object if more information is present.
 			comments: [

+				// Simple comments
-				"These are comments shown at the start of the game.", "Every separate comment has it's own entry."
+				"These are comments shown at the start of the game.", "Every separate comment has it's own entry.",

-				//Comments can be further
+				// More detailed comments
+				{
+					// Commentator name
+					name: "C. Ommentator",

+					// Comment timestamp
+					timestamp: "2014-12-08 14:30",

+					// The actual comment
+					comment: "This is my comment",

+					// Optionally, related to certain coordinates
+					coordinates: "gb"
+				}
 			]
 		},